KBHelpers/KBGxHelper-legal/README.md

 Created: 20 June 2026, Last modified: 20 June 2026

 KBGxHelper is a Discord helper bot for EPIC RPG Galaxy/GX modules.
-It helps users store module data, calculate optimal to use builds, and generate cleanup suggestions for easier module removals.
+It helps users store module data, calculate useful module builds, and generate cleanup suggestions for easier module removals.

 KBGxHelper is not affiliated with Discord or EPIC RPG.